 Moderator note: bullet 3 seems to be something few companies suggested, not entirely sure it is stable enough for agreement, but we can discuss the proposal.

 Some companies have noted support of channelization that are aligned IEEE 802.11ad and 802.11ay channelization is beneficial for coexistence.
 While some companies have noted alignment of channelization for coexistence is not necessary.
-One company has evaluated misaligned wideband channels with 1.6 GHz and 2 GHz with no coexistence mechanism and have not identified issues.
+One company has evaluated misaligned NR wideband channels with 1.6 GHz and 2 GHz without LBT and have not identified coexistence issues between NR and NR.
+Alignment of channelization between a NR channel and IEEE 802.11ad and 802.11ay channel in this context refers to a NR channel that is nested within one of the channels defined for IEEE 802.11ad and 802.11ay and does not cross over channel boundaries of IEEE 802.11ad and 802.11ay.
+Alignment of channelization of a NR channel and IEEE 802.11ad and 802.11ay channel does not strictly mean alignment of all NR channels.

-Some companies proposed that 2 GHz channel bandwidth raster should consider raster points to be aligned with WiGig channelization.
+Some companies proposed that 2 GHz channel bandwidth should be supported andhave the raster points for 2 GHz channel bandwidth to be aligned with IEEE 802.11ad and 802.11ay channelization.

-Some companies proposed that 1.6 GHz should be the maximum channel bandwidth and channel does not necessarily need to be aligned with WiGig channelizations.
+Some companies proposed that 1.6 GHz should be the maximum channel bandwidth and channels do not necessarily need to be aligned with IEEE 802.11ad and 802.11ay channelizations.

 Some companies observed that support of channel bandwidth such as 200 or 400 MHz may enable efficient usage of available spectrum by 3GPP technology.
-Some companies observed that only supporting channelization that are alignemed with WiGig channelization result in smaller number of supported channels for some regions of the world.
+Some companies observed that only supporting channelization that are alignemed with IEEE 802.11ad and 802.11ay channelization result in smaller number of supported channels for some regions of the world.

 Some companies have observed that channelization based on granularity of minimum supported channel BW would be benefitial and could provide efficient usage of available specturm.
-Other companies has observerd that support of channel BW such as (1.6 GHz or 2.4GHz) would enable efficient usage of 5 GHz allocation in China and 5 GHz IMT allocation in Europe.
+Other companies has observerd that support of channel BW such as 1.6 GHz or 2.4GHz would enable efficient usage of 5 GHz allocation in China and 5 GHz IMT allocation in Europe.
+Some companies have observed that 1.6 GHz allows for 3 channels instead of two in these regions, easing frequency planning between operators.

+Some companies proposed to support more than one channel bandwidths for a given SCS.